raffclar/raffclar.github.io/_posts/2025-04-06-cpu-failure.markdown

 After a quick glance at my motherboard's manual to what Asus' `Q_CODE 00` refers to...
 ![q code table](/assets/hardware/q_code_table.png)

 ...00 is not used.
+It's the code shown initially when booting.
 Time to search the web for clues.

 A few posts on the Asus forums indicate CPU, motherboard or PSU.
 Experience tells me it's either the PSU or motherboard.
 CPU issues are rare especially after only two years of use.
 At this point I'm two hours into my investigation and I've removed all the components from my PC except for the CPU, PSU and motherboard.